Applying for your student loan

 - If your loan provider has rolled forward your application from the previous year, you will need to change the course title to the new course you have transferred onto.
 You will need to provide details in the sections of the form indicating where you will be and what you will be doing for the placement year.

-- If your loan provider has not rolled forward your application from the previous year, you will need to complete a full application, and ensure you enter the title of the new course you are on and complete the sections related to your placement year.
+- If your loan provider has not rolled forward your application from the previous year, you will need to complete a full application, and ensure you enter the title of the new course you are on, the new graduation date, and complete the sections related to your placement year.

 Early starters and loan instalments